HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Campaign Journal.md

 - [[Session 87 - An Element of Truth]]
 - [[Session 86 - The Synod of Elevation]] - Rylai + Isilme + Dusk
+- [[Session 85.5 - The North Estravian Faults]] - Kanan and Caede Whatsapp
 - [[Session 85 - Estravian Brigands]] - Kanan + Caede
 - [[Session 84 - Travel to Steinwalde]] - Kanan + Caede
 - [[Session 83 - Through the Sirkonian Countryside (Start of Arc)]] - Kanan solo